 The government also recommends that we consider taking a vitamin D supplement (in a safe amount) during the autumn and winter months when sunlight is less available.
 According to the NHS, a safe dose for the average person is 10 micrograms (400 IU) of vitamin D each day between October and March.
 It’s important that you do not take more than the recommended daily amount, as vitamin D has the ability to build up in the body in toxic amounts, which could lead to serious health complications.
 If you’re thinking about taking a supplement, or you’re concerned about your vitamin D levels, then it’s always best to speak to your GP first, as they can advise you on what the right course of action is, based on your individual circumstances.

 You can buy vitamin D supplements from Amazon, from your local pharmacist or supermarket, or from Holland & Barrett.
 To find out more about vitamin D, you might want to have a read of our article.
 While we can’t get enough vitamin D from the sun alone during winter, it’s still good to get outside every day when it’s still light, even if it’s for a brisk walk around the block.
 Not only is every bit of exercise beneficial, fresh air and daylight is also good for boosting our mood.

-The winter season can seem bleak at the best of times – but after the events of this year, many of us will be dealing with increased stress levels, or feelings of isolation.
-This means it’s even more important to prioritise our health and wellbeing over the next few months.
+The winter season can seem bleak at the best of times – but in the current circumstances, many of us will be dealing with increased stress levels, or feelings of isolation.
+This means it’s even more important to prioritise our health and wellbeing.
 By making sure you’re eating the right foods this winter, you’ll help to give yourself a better chance of staying well and feeling positive over the months to come – as well as ensuring you’re fighting fit for the year ahead.

 Do you have any favourite winter recipes, or things you like to eat or drink when it’s cold outside?
 We’d love to hear your ideas!
 Leave us a comment below or join the conversation over on the health community.